What are your areas of specialty?

-As I am still completing my training as a Swiss lawyer, I do not really have an area of speciality yet.
+As I am still completing my training as a Swiss lawyer, I do not really have an area of specialty yet.
+I enjoy litigious –especially white-collar crime and corporate matters, as well as contract drafting.

 What kind of matters do you enjoy the most?